Unemployment benefits: Effect on state budgets

 Another issue with unemployment insurance relates to its effects on state budgets.
 During recessionary time periods, the number of unemployed rises and they begin to draw benefits from the program.
 The longer the recession lasts, depending on the state's starting UI program balance, the quicker the state begins to run out of funds.
 The recession that began in December 2007 and ended in June 2009 significantly impacted state budgets.
 According to The Council of State Governments, by 18 March 2011, 32 states plus the Virgin Islands had borrowed nearly $45.7 billion.
-The Labor Department estimates by the fourth quarter of 2013, as many as 40 states may need to borrow more than $90 billion to fund their unemployment programs and it will take a decade or more to pay off the debt.
+The Labour Department estimates by the fourth quarter of 2013, as many as 40 states may need to borrow more than $90 billion to fund their unemployment programs and it will take a decade or more to pay off the debt.

 Insurance funds

 Possible policy options for states to shore up the unemployment insurance funds include lowering benefits for recipients and/or raising taxes on businesses.
 Kentucky took the approach of raising taxes and lowering benefits to attempt to balance its unemployment insurance program.
-Starting in 2010, a claimant's weekly benefits will decrease from 68% to 62% and the taxable wage base will increase from $8,000 to $12,000, over a ten-year period.
-These moves are estimated to save the state over $450 million.
+Starting in 2010, a claimant's weekly benefits will decrease from 68% to 62% and the taxable wage base will increase from US$8,000 to US$12,000, over a ten-year period.
+These moves are estimated to save the state over US$450 million.